Five things to consider when submitting your 5MLD application

 Carrot vs stick

-If that is the case, then firms failing to submit by the 30th June 2020 run the risk of not having their application determined by 10th January 2021.
+As this deadline has now passed, firms that failed to submit by 30th June 2020 run the risk of not having their application determined by 10th January 2021.
 If that is the case, then any existing business not registered must cease trading.
 Failure to do so would be a criminal offence.

 So, which is more appealing; the carrot or the stick?

-If you have any questions or require support with your application our experienced team can help.
+If you have any questions, require support with your application or responding to the FCAs feedback, our experienced team can help.